RTEMS/rtems-docs/c_user/object_services.rst

 **DESCRIPTION:**

 This service returns the minimum valid for the API portion of an object Id.

 **NOTES:**

 This directive is strictly local and does not impact task scheduling.

+.. _rtems_object_id_api_maximum:

 OBJECT_ID_API_MAXIMUM - Obtain Maximum API Value
 ------------------------------------------------